-One of the biggest bonuses to container gardening is that you get to skip the backbreaking work of weeding and amending soil!
-Container gardening can include traditional pots, window boxes, hanging baskets, or little planters in a window sill.
-Get creative with your space and experiment with different placement options such as on a balcony or porch, around a deck, or even on a rooftop.
+One of the biggest bonuses to container gardening is that you get to skip the backbreaking work of weeding and amending soil.
+Container gardening can include traditional pots, window boxes, hanging baskets or little planters in a window sill.
+Get creative with your space and experiment with different placement options, such as on a balcony or porch, around a deck or even on a rooftop.

 Gather Your Gear

 Another important thing you will need is potting mix, which is available at any nursery or home improvement store.
-Use potting soil rather than soil from the ground, as potting soil has water retentive elements (such as peat moss or vermiculite), is free some weeds or disease, and contains a balance of nutrients ideal for plants.
+Use potting soil rather than soil from the ground, as potting soil has water retentive elements (such as peat moss or vermiculite), is free from weeds or disease and contains a balance of nutrients ideal for plants.
 Most potting soils are ''soil-less.''
-Some are specific for seed starting, or acidified for specialty plants, but many are all purpose and are suitable for most types of containers and plants.
+Some are specific for seed starting or acidified for specialty plants, but many are all-purpose and are suitable for most types of containers and plants.